Zoey Tur: Personal life

 Tur's 23-year marriage to Marika Gerrard came to an end in 2003.
-The couple had two children: Katy, a television news reporter and anchor, and a son, James, who is a physician.
+The couple had two children: Katy, now a television news reporter and anchor, and James, who is a physician.

 In June 2013, Tur publicly came out as transgender, and in 2014 revealed that she was undergoing hormone replacement therapy.
 In August 2014, following gender reassignment surgery, she applied to a court to change her name and gender marker from male to female.
 Reflecting on her transition in a 2017 interview, Tur stated, "What I have is not political.
 It's a medical condition that was treated.
 I'm cured.
 I'm done.
 It's not a mental illness.
 There are differences in the brain."

 In 2017, Tur said in an interview that her daughter Katy had become estranged from her because of the transition.
 Katy said in response that they "were not on speaking terms for a little while" but that it was not because of the transition.

-Tur is a principal subject of Katy Tur's 2022 memoir Rough Draft.
-It depicts life for the younger Tur in her childhood that saw the highs of adventure with her parents but also lows that related to violence that made for a shaky childhood upbringing that she equated to "living on the edge of a knife," specifically from her father.
-The 2013 call involving the elder Tur's transition was part of the estrangement, with Katy stating, "My dad, in going through the transition wanted to bury Bob Tur … have that personality be erased.
-But Bob Tur was so much a part of my life that I felt if we wanted to move on and become something new, we’d have to confront it.”
+Tur is a principal subject of daughter Katy's 2022 memoir Rough Draft.
+It depicts life for the younger Katy in her childhood that saw the highs of adventure with her parents but also lows that related to the violence that made for a shaky childhood upbringing, which she equated to "living on the edge of a knife," specifically because of her father.
+Her father's 2013 transition was part of the estrangement, with Katy stating, "My dad, in going through the transition wanted to bury Bob Tur ... [to] have that personality be erased.
+But Bob Tur was so much a part of my life that I felt if we wanted to move on and become something new, we’d have to confront it."